alloystorm/dvvr/dancexr/features/xps_boobs.md

   nav: "docs"
 ---

-### Boobs Physics
+## Boobs Physics
-Eventhough this is turned on by default it does nothing until you select the correct boobs related bones from the settings.
-Usually they are child bones of torso2 and have 2 of them one for each side.

-Spring, Mass, Damp
+Select bones and create physics componenets for boobs physics.

+## Settings

+* Select Bones: Select the bones that are related to the boobs.
+* Mass: Mass of the rigidbodies.
-: controls physics properties of the joints.
+* Drag: Drag of the rigidbodies.

-Limit
-: controls how much rotation they can move from their parent bones

-Counter Gravity
+* Collider Radius: Radius of the sphere collider created for the boobs.
+* Collide With Arms: Allow the boobs to collide with the arms.
+* Drive: Spring and damping force that keeps the boobs in their neutral position.
+* Angle Limit: The maximum angles the boobs can rotate in each axis.
+* Anchor: Adjust the anchor position for the joints.
+* Center: Adjust the center position for the created rigidbodies and colliders.
-: lifts the boobs up by the selected degrees to counter the effect of gravity pulling them down.
+* Counter Gravity: Lift the neutral position of the boobs by the selected degrees to counter the effect of gravity pulling them down.

-Collider Radius
-: controls size of the collider, better to set it to a value that matches the model.

-Anchor and Center
-: controls the position of the joints.
+* Visualize: Visualize the created colliders.
+* Softbody: If the selected bone has many child bones, enabling this option will create a mesh of joints for the child bones to allow them to move individually.